jdschi/gadgetbridge2mqtt/README.md

 ## Copy database to server:
   I use syncthing to automate moving the database above to my server, so that I have a backup, and then I use this backup to feed my sensors to HA.
 There are other ways to do that.
-You could probably even leave it on your phone and read it using adb.
+You might even leave it on your phone and read it using `adb`?
 Nextcloud might work?
+I don't know.
   What you do with the database is up to you.

 ## Home Assistant Automation: